MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/user-and-shared-mailboxes/private-items-not-display.md

 This behavior is by design, Outlook client can't display private items in a shared mailbox.

 > [!NOTE]
-> Only the sender can set the sensitivity level for the items and the option will be greyed out when the items arrive at the recipient's Inbox.
+> Only the sender can set the sensitivity level for the items and the option will be grayed out when the items arrive at the recipient's Inbox.

 ## Workarounds